Mametaro-discord/discord-slash-commands-v12/docs/interaction_reply.md

 ```js
 client.on('command', interaction => {});
 ```
-The argument 'interaction' of callback argument of **command** event is instance of CommandInteraction.
+The argument "interaction" of callback argument of **command** event is instance of CommandInteraction.
-When you response an interaction, you can use methods of 'interaction.reply'.
+When you response an interaction, you can use methods of "interaction.reply".
 It is instance of Reply.

-The keyword 'interaction' means argument of callback↑ here.
+The keyword "interaction" means argument of callback↑ here.

 ## sending reply
-If you set the second argument true(boolean), or set the property 'flags' of options 64(number),
+If you set the second argument true(boolean), or set the property "flags" of options 64(number),
 the reply will be ephemeral.
 ```js
 interaction.reply.send(content, MessageOptions);